OpenDNDApps/OpenGameTools/README.md

 ### Licenses & Attributions

-- VGDevs-UnityTools [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Use and modify as you like just mentions us on the credits 😊
+- OpenDNDApps/OpenGameTools [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Use and modify as you like just mentions us on the credits 😊